Skip to main content

 Charles H. Koch, Jr. Award

 The Charles H. Koch Jr. Award provides financial support to help cover the expenses of internships in international affairs, public policy, and/or legal studies for undergraduate students in the College of Arts and Sciences.
 Internships can take place in the U.S. or abroad.
-Funds can be used for travel, housing, and living expenses over the course of your internship.
-Award amounts vary according to the duration, location, and costs associated with an internship, and are capped at $5000.
+Funds can be used for travel, housing, and living expenses.
+Award amounts vary according to the duration, location, and costs associated with an internship, but are capped at $5,000.

-How to apply: send the following materials to Ms. Sharon Marsh ([email protected]
+To apply, send the following materials to Undergraduate Assistant Sharon Marsh

-• A one-page statement of purpose, describing the internship opportunity you have identified, its relationship to international affairs, public policy, and/or legal studies, and the ways in which it will advance your learning as student of politics.
+• A one-page statement of purpose, describing the internship opportunity you have identified, its relationship to international affairs, public policy, and/or legal studies, and how it will advance your learning as a student of politics.
 Be sure to provide as much detail as possible: location, host institution, dates of the internship, and your responsibilities.

 • A letter of invitation or support from the host organization (an email confirming the internship will suffice).

-• A brief budget estimate indicating how much you are requesting and how you will use the funds.
+• A brief budget estimate and how you will use the funds.

 • A resume or CV.